danoliver1/DJO.Reporting/README.md

 A report can also be manually constructed by building up Groups, Rows and Columns.
 This project has been written in an extensible way so new methods of creating and styling reports can be added easily.

+## Set up

+### In an MVC web project using StructureMap 4.x
+This package contains a StructureMap 4.x registry making set up very simple when used in a StructureMap 4.x solution.
+The registry needs to be registered in `IoC.cs` (`c.AddRegistry<ReportingRegistry>();`).

+### In any project using an IoC container
+All concrete implementations of `IReportSerializer` and `IColumnFormatter` need to be registered.
+The concrete implemenation of `IReportGenerator` needs to be registered - preferably as a singleton.

 ## Creating a Report

 ### From a DataTable